Hazleton, Pennsylvania: 20th and 21st centuries

+Local leaders sought to address these deficiencies by soliciting donations from the public to subsidize the establishment of the $3,500,000 Autolite plant.
+They promised the Autolite Corporation $500,000 and were able to raise $659,000.
+The initiative was supported by local businessmen, service clubs, and the UMWA.
+The Hazleton Industrial Development Corporation also took out loans totaling $700,000 to fund the construction of the plant.

+In 1959, a fire at the Gary Hotel killed six people.
+The hotel, built in 1884, burned down costing around $200,000 in damages.

-CAN-DO (Community Area New Development Organization) was formally organized in 1956 by founder Dr. Edgar L. Dessen.
-Their main goal was to raise money, through their "Dime A Week" campaign, in which area residents were encouraged to put a dime on their sidewalk each week to be collected by CAN-DO.
-The company raised over $250,000 and was able to purchase over 500 acre of land, which was converted into an industrial park.
+Public investment in attracting businesses and diversifying the economy continued throughout the 20th century.
+CAN DO (Community Area New Development Organization) was formally organized in 1956 by founder Dr. Edgar L. Dessen.
+CAN DO raised money through their "Dime A Week" campaign, in which area residents were encouraged to put a dime on their sidewalk each week to be collected by CAN DO.
+They also solicited donations from businesses and utilities and sold municipal bonds.
+The company raised over $250,000 and was able to purchase over 500 acre of land, which was converted into an industrial park on the western edge of the city.

 Because of CAN-DO's efforts, Hazleton was given the All-America City Award in 1964.
 Hazleton's economy is now based largely on manufacturing and shipping, facilitated by the relative closeness to Interstates 80 and 81.
 Five Pennsylvania highways also pass through the Hazleton area: Pennsylvania Route 309, Pennsylvania Route 93, Pennsylvania Route 924, Pennsylvania Route 424, and Pennsylvania Route 940.

+The Hazleton Area Public Library opened a new building at Church and Maple Streets in 1969, where it remains to this day.

+In 1997, the IWW returned to the Hazleton area in an effort to organize student workers at the Keystone Job Corps Center, but they found little success.

 An article published in December 2002 by U.S. News & World Report, "Letter from Pennsylvania: A town in need of a tomorrow", reported on Hazleton's shortcomings.
 It was criticized by local politicians and business leaders.

-Immigration wave
+On September 11, 2004, the Hazleton campaign hall of the Socialist Workers Party was firebombed, damaging the front of the building and burning campaign literature.
+The building's books were destroyed by smoke damage.
+A rally held in response to the attack was attended by the Pennsylvania Governor's Advisory Commission on Latino Affairs as well as local religious leaders and the Spanish-language media.
+An executive from the IBEW local 1319 in Wilkes-Barre visited the hall and made a contribution to the rebuilding effort.